-An electrostatic filter uses magnetically charged components to capture.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged components to attract.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

-An electronic air cleaner uses a high-voltage magnetic charge to trap particles.
+An electronic air cleaner uses a high-voltage magnetic charge to catch particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, created elsewhere in your home.
+And decrease ozone, a known lung irritant, created elsewhere in your home.